michaelraba/michaelraba.github.io/_pages/about.md

-<li>  We want to take fourier transforms of $theta$ and streamwise direction $z$ (along the pipe), for all time $t$, and cross sections $x$.
+<li>  We want to take fourier transforms of $\theta$ and streamwise direction $z$ (along the pipe), for all time $t$, and cross sections $x$.
 The proper data structure for this are nested structs.
 This data should be processed in parallel using OpenMP. </li>

 Citations